-The Plan is intended to enhance the Company's and its Affiliates' ability to attract and retain highly qualified officers, Non-Employee Directors, key employees, consultants and advisors to serve the Company and its Affiliates and to expend maximum effort to improve the business results and earnings of the Company, by providing to such persons an opportunity to acquire or increase a direct proprietary interest in the operations and future success of the Company.
+The Plan is intended to enhance the Company's and its Affiliates' ability to attract and retain highly qualified officers, Non-Employee Directors, key employees, consultants and advisors, and to motivate such officers, Non-Employee Directors, key employees, consultants and advisors to serve the Company and its Affiliates and to expend maximum effort to improve the business results and earnings of the Company, by providing to such persons an opportunity to acquire or increase a direct proprietary interest in the operations and future success of the Company.
 To this end, the Plan provides for the grant of stock options, stock appreciation rights, restricted stock, restricted stock units, unrestricted stock, and other stock-based awards.
 Any of these awards may, but need not, be made as performance incentives to reward attainment of performance goals in accordance with the terms hereof.
 Stock options granted under the Plan may be non-qualified stock options or incentive stock options, as provided herein.
 The Plan was originally adopted and became effective on May 22, 2014, at which time the Plan replaced, and no further awards were permitted to be made under, the Predecessor Plans.
 This amendment and restatement of the Plan becomes effective upon approval of the Company's stockholders at the 2021 Annual Meeting of Stockholders principally for the purposes of adding shares to the Plan's award pool and extending the Plan term to the tenth anniversary of the Restatement Effective Date.